 One of three 2011 Opening Day starters expected to take the field in the same position in this year’s Opening Day game, Matt Holliday already has his name penciled onto the lineup card.
 The team’s new #3 hitter after the departure of Albert Pujols, Matt Holliday will have some big shoes to fill in the eyes of the fans.
-They are shoes he is already filling, in my opinion.
-Myself … Continue reading

 Second base looks to be one of the more interesting positions in 2012.
 The perceived incumbent, Skip Schumaker, is looking at more of a utility role than in years past while both Daniel Descalso and Tyler Greene have been mentioned as potential starters by Cardinals’ GM John Mozeliak.
 It certainly looks to be the only real positional battle for the Cards entering spring training and it will be one that will have clearly defined battle lines.

 Minutes ago CBS’ Jon Heyman reported that Jason Motte and the St. Louis Cardinals have avoided arbitration.
 Motte, 29, has agreed to a $1.95 million contract for the 2012 season.
 The contract also contains $75,000 worth of performance incentives.
-Motte, the Cardinals’ 19th round pick of the 2003 draft, was in his first arbitration year and was the team’s final case.
-Last year, Kyle McClellan got $1.375 million from the … Continue reading

 I asked my question earlier this week and should have posted it Tuesday, but I was busy trying to wrap up the necessary work I needed to do in order to make sure I can walk in graduation on Sunday.
 It’s been a long 8 and a half years trying to cram four years of school work into it.
 Finally almost ready to call it complete.
-If you’re wondering what … Continue reading